s0rta/revengate-new/roadmap.md

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
 - [ ] pinch to zoom
+- [ ] double tap for context menu
+  - might not work since a single tap fires and fully propagates before we see the double tap

 ## v1.0
 - [ ] release on F-Droid